xijunke/HoverEnergyConsumptionOptimizations_WGP_WKP/README.md

 **(3) The revised quasi-steady aerodynamic model is developed on basis of previous aerodynamic model by additionally introducing the rotational circulation moments and aerodynamic damping moment along the chordwise axis of wing planform.**

-## All the Figures included in the main text has been listed as following£º
+## All the Figures included in the main text has been listed as following:

 ![Fig1_Left_wing_body_model](https://github.com/xijunke/FWMAV_HoverEnergyConsumptionOptimizations_WGP_WKP/blob/main/pic_png/Fig1_Left_wing_body_model_s1_4_12_2.png)